Types of breeder – what is the right kind?

 I’ve just received confirmation that I have passed my assessment to retain my Assured Breeder Status with the Kennel Club; all measures marked as ‘satisfactory’ (the top mark) and no required improvements recommended.
 I am very proud to remain as a member of this accredited scheme and believe that it demonstrates breeding to the highest standard.
 However, not all breeders ‘need’ to meet this standard.

-What other kinds of breeder are there?
+What other types of breeder are there?
 I found this great article on the Junior Bulldog Club website.

-This is by far the most common type of breeder.
+This is by far the most common of the types of breeder.
 Someone who just fancies having a litter from their dog.
 They probably own less than four dogs.
 They have a limited range of knowledge and expect everything to be easy.
 This breeder wants to keep a pup from their dog and thinks that the rest will go to family and friends.

 Being a pet breeder is fine if things go according to plan.
 Unfortunately, ‘there’s many a slip twixt cup and lip’ as they say and many challenges can occur.
 Ideally, such breeders will enlist the help of an experienced breeder, to act as a mentor.
 I have been lucky enough to have a number of experienced breeders engaged in supporting me over the years and have learnt a great deal from them.